Black and Asian Solidarity Has A Long History — Here Are The Women Now Leading The Way

 Emily Akpan

-Black and Japanese community leader Emily Akapan works alongside Tsuru for Solidarity, a Japanese American social justice organization that advocates for humane immigration policies and solidarity with other communities suffering from racist and state violence.
-“During a pandemic, in which Black and Brown people are dying at twice the rate of any other community, we are risking our lives to demand that we are worth more than black squares and quick solution,” Akapan wrote for Tsuru.
+Black and Japanese community leader Emily Akpan works alongside Tsuru for Solidarity, a Japanese American social justice organisation that advocates for humane immigration policies and solidarity with other communities suffering from racist and state violence.
+“During a pandemic, in which Black and Brown people are dying at twice the rate of any other community, we are risking our lives to demand that we are worth more than black squares and quick solution,” Akpan wrote for Tsuru.
 “We are fighting for worth that meets our deepest imagination.
 Beyond body cams and indictments, we deserve justice and we deserve to be healed.”